 In particular, with regard to wholesale roaming markets, individual Member States have insufficient incentive to regulate in a way that takes into account the possible effect of its regulation on the other Member States and on the implementation of RLAH.
 Therefore a common approach at the European level is preferable as this would better take into account the general interest of all European Member States.
-A European approach would also avoid that individual Member States take divergent approaches for dealing with the problem of high wholesale prices, which would create obstacles to the Internal Market since European roaming services providers (as visited operators) or buyers of wholesale roaming services (as home operators), in spite of common roaming retail regulation at European level as laid down in Regulation (EU) No 2015/2120.
+A European approach would also avoid that individual Member States take divergent approaches for dealing with the problem of high wholesale prices, which would create obstacles to the Internal Market since European roaming services providers would be treated differently depending on whether they are wholesale roaming providers (as visited operators) or buyers of wholesale roaming services (as home operators), in spite of common roaming retail regulation at European level as laid down in Regulation (EU) No 2015/2120.